Best Laser Pointer of 2019: Complete Reviews With Comparisons

 A laser pointer is measured by the number of nanometers, known as nm.
 A laser ranges anywhere from 400 to 700 nanometers.
 Now, we all know that with increasing power comes a more powerful light.

-Blue, purple, and green lights fall within the 400 nm range while red and yellow are in the 550 to 700 nm range.
-The best nm for the human eye is around 555 nm, which produces a bright red laser beam
+Blue, purple, and green lights fall within the 400 nm range while red and yellow are in the 589 nm to 700 nm range.
+The best nm for the human eye is around 555 nm, which produces a bright green laser beam.

 Various Laser Pointer Applications